hetalang/heta-specifications/actions.md

 1. `rename` states the rename rule directly.
 If `rename` set rule for id, `suffix` and `prefix` not used for the particular id.

-1. Renaming id rules changes references.
+1. Renaming id rules change references.

 | property | type | required | default | ref | description |
 | ---------|------|----------|---------|-----|-------------|